NMIT-WR/smart-address/apps/docs/content/en/explanation/ai-docs.md

 These docs are written so both humans and AI tools can answer questions quickly.

+## What “AI-friendly” means here

+- A model should be able to answer “How do I…?” by quoting a single section.
+- Examples should be copy/paste and include required context.
+- “Reference” pages should be complete enough to generate correct code without guesswork.

 Principles we follow:

 - Start with intent and expected outcome.